Sakil-JU-CSE-28/Network-Security-Monitor/README.md

 - **MITM Detection**: Monitor for ARP spoofing or unusual traffic patterns.
 - **Unauthorized Access Detection**: Flag suspicious login attempts or abnormal traffic.
 - **Real-Time Alerts**: Print alerts to the console for detected malicious activities.
-- **Packet Logging**: Option to log suspicious packets to a file for analysis.

 ### Tools
 - **libpcap**: For capturing and analyzing network packets.